Campaign of the Month: August 2014

 The Concord of Ashes

-The formidable Count of Flanders and Hainaut, as well as the first Latin Emperor of Byzantium.
-Baldwin was noted for his valour, piety and talent for negotiating the pitfalls of continental politics.
-He is a powerful player in the Fourth Crusade.
+The late count of Flanders and Hainaut, as well as the first Latin Emperor of Byzantium.
+Baldwin was noted for his valour, piety, and talent for negotiating the pitfalls of continental politics.
+He died in 1205, a prisoner of the Tsar of Bulgaria.

-This knight is clearly a man of great importance, for he carries himself with the natural confidence and dignity reserved only for royalty and the high nobility.
-He strong features are handsome enough, but it is his energetic, bright blue eyes that draw the eye of those around him.
-He wears the black and yellow of the House of Flanders, and his mail and weapons are of the finest quality.
+This knight was clearly a man of great importance, for he carried himself with the natural confidence and dignity reserved only for royalty and the high nobility.
+His strong features were handsome enough, but it was his energetic, bright blue eyes that drew the eye of those around him.
+Prior to his ascension, he wore the black and yellow of the House of Flanders, and his mail and weapons are of the finest quality.
 After he became emperor, he did not change his habits of dress, although his new heraldry was displayed proudly.

 The Coat of Arms of Baldwin IX Count of Flanders and the VI Count of Hainaut.